Strong Reasons For Hiring A Financial Advisor Or Investment Manager

 Vanguard forecasted 10-year return for U.S. stocks, bonds, and inflation - why financial advisor fees should be lowered

 As with any service, make sure you are getting your money's worth every year.
-Maybe you want to ask your financial advisor to do a quarterly investment checkup.
-Or maybe your financial advisor has free tickets to NFL football games.
+Maybe you want to ask your financial professional to do a quarterly investment checkup.
+Or maybe your financial advisor has free tickets to NFL or NBA games.

 Thanks to a tremendous bull market since 2009, it's hard for financial advisors and investment managers to do wrong.
 Most financial advisor clients should have benefited more than the fees they have paid.
 Let's just hope the same happens during bad times as well!